santagoy/san-tagoy-xyz/content/posts/dark-matter-drifter-combat.md

 If shooting while moving, roll with Disadvantage.

-If you forego shooting while in cover and do not aim, you are considered hunkered down and out of line of sight.
+If you forego shooting while in cover and don't aim, you are considered hunkered down and out of line of sight.

 ### Melee